AMRSCDL/amrscdl/README.md

 # 👨‍💻 About Me:
 Hello, I'm Emir.
 I am a Management Information Systems graduate.
-I am interested about Information and Technology.
-I aim to specialize in Python, which I started writing at university, and Java, which I am currently learning.
-After the Google Project Management courses I took thanks to the Google Game and Application Academy I completed, I realized that I had an interest and aptitude for project management.
-I like to travel, develop games on my own, watch movies, and experience new technologies.
+I am interested in Information and Technology.
+I aim to specialize in Python and Java languages ​​and I am developing myself in this direction.
+I like to travel, develop games on my own, watch movies, experience new technologies.

 ![giphy](https://github.com/AMRSCDL/amrscdl/assets/100695177/8ddfe573-e063-498e-b7af-5e6333a43eba)